 McKenzie Wren brings a wide range of experience in community building to the Clarkston Community Center.
-Prior to joining CCC in 2010, she ran a successful Health Promoters Program with refugee women, and has worked with various non-profits throughout her career.
-She brings a wealth of knowledge in all aspects of running a non-profit including fund-raising and management, as well as experience working with international popuations, including women’s and children’s health initiatives in Kenya and with Hispanic women and children in El Paso, Texas.
+Prior to joining CCC in 2010, she ran a successful Health Promoters Program with refugee women, and has worked with various refugee-oriented non-profits since 2007.
+She has a wealth of knowledge in all aspects of community building, as well as experience working with international populations, including women’s and children’s health initiatives in Kenya and with Hispanic women and children in El Paso, Texas.
 Involved in a community land trust in Atlanta for more than ten years, she understands the many challenges of unifying diverse perspectives and the importance of balancing the public role of a community center with the private needs of the community in which it is located.
-McKenzie holds a BA in International Studies from American University in Washington DC and an MS in Public Health from Emory University in Atlanta.
+McKenzie holds a BA in International Studies from American University in Washington DC and an Masters in Public Health from Rollins School of Public Health at Emory University in Atlanta.

 New to Atlanta, Cynthia comes most recently from DeLand, FL.
 With extensive experience in office management, Cynthia brings a wealth of experience in bookkeeping, office and volunteer management and overall organization.
 Most recently she served on the Board of Director’s for the DeLand Fall Festival of the Arts as Volunteer Chair and Krewe de Courer (a local DeLand organization who supports the local food pantry and Neighborhood Center).